 The rules of a co-operative cannot be altered except in accordance with this Act.

-103. Approval of alteration of rules
+103. Approval of certain alterations of rules

+(1A) This section applies to —

+(a) an alteration of rules referred to in subsection (1B); and

+(b) an alteration of rules referred to in section 28(3A) relating to the conversion of a non-distributing co-operative to a distributing co-operative.

+(1B) The Registrar may, by order published in the Gazette, specify for the purposes of this section classes of alterations that must not be made to the rules of a co-operative without the prior approval of the Registrar and, without limitation, may do so by reference to classes or subclasses of matters referred to in Schedule 1.

-(1) A proposed alteration of the rules of a co-operative must be approved by the Registrar before the resolution altering the rules is passed by the co-operative or the board of the co-operative.
+(1) A proposed alteration of the rules of a co-operative to which this section applies must be approved by the Registrar before the resolution altering the rules is passed by the co-operative or the board of the co-operative.

 (2) A draft of the proposed alteration must be submitted to the Registrar at least 21 days (or a shorter period the Registrar may allow in a particular case) before —